 The Right to Keep Others from Practicing the Invention

 The patent owner (which may be the inventor, an applicant or an assignee) in the United States has the legal right to exclude others from making, using, selling or offering to sell an invention.
 It is a misconception to think that a patent gives the patent owner the right to practice the invention, rather, it is a right to keep others from practicing the invention.
-This is an important difference, and one that can further be explained by our patent attorneys.
+This is an important difference, and one that can further be explained by intellectual property lawyers at Watson IP Group.

 An example of this is that person A invents a stool (legs plus seating surface).
 Person B invents a backrest (legs plus seating surface plus backrest).
 Person B can stop anyone from making a stool with a backrest, but person B cannot himself make a stool with a backrest, because person A has the right to exclude others from making a stool.
 One way to resolve this is for person B to license the rights from person A to make the stool with backrest.
 Alternatively, person B can sell his rights to person A.